 1) Ibrahim Lodhi Tomb

 Ibrahim Lodhi, who ruled during the 16th century was an emperor of great stature who was defeated by Zahīr ud-Dīn Babar who was the Mughal ruler.
-Following his death, a mausoleum was constructed by Sher Shah Suri and the king’s tomb was within it.
-The Ibrahim Lodhi’s Tomb is a tribute of the brave ruler who was a very brave fighter in his battle with the First Battle of Panipat in 1526.
+Following his death, a mausoleum was constructed by Sher Shah Suri, and the king’s tomb was within it.
+The Ibrahim Lodhi’s Tomb is a tribute to the brave ruler who was a very brave fighter in his battle with the First Battle of Panipat in 1526.

 The vibrant colours give an important meaning to the architectural layout of Ibrahim Lodhi’s grave.
 The stones that form the basis of their beautiful location come in various colours, such as white, grey, red and so on.
 The British rulers restored this tomb to revive its glory of old.

 Ibrahim Lodhi’s Tomb is among those tourist attractions in Haryana that are visited by many people.
 It is a place of huge significance for religion and is particularly important to Muslim pilgrims.
-The department of tourism has taken a number of steps to improve the site.
+The Department of tourism has taken a number of steps to improve the site.
 Guides are hired and are able to provide historical information about the area.

 Exploring Nearby Attractions